 Parakeet, Swan, Reverse Push-Through

 I use two short blue springs on the trapeze bar for the parakeet move.
-Wear socks that have gripping beads on the soles to prevent slipping (or, if you’re going barefoot, at least make sure you don’t have lotion on your feet)!
+Wear socks with gripping beads on the soles to prevent slipping (or, if you’re going barefoot, make sure you don’t have lotion on your feet)!

 Mermaid or MerMan Stretch Series for the Upper Body